Artificial intelligence arms race: India

 For offensive operations, the military began acquiring AI-enabled UAVs and swarm drones.
 Bharat Electronics developed AI-enabled audio transcription and analysis software for battlefield communication.
 Using AI during transport operations, the Indian Army's Research & Development branch patented driver tiredness monitoring system.
 As part of initial investment, the Indian Armed Forces is investing about $50 million (€47.2 million) yearly on AI, according to Delhi Policy Group.
 For high altitude logistics at forward outposts, military robots are deployed.
 Army is developing autonomous combat vehicles, robotic surveillance platforms, and Manned-Unmanned Teaming (MUM-T) solutions as part of the Defence AI roadmap.
 MCTE is working with the Ministry of Electronics and Information Technology and, Society for Applied Microwave Electronics Engineering & Research, on AI and military-grade chipset.
 Phase III of AI-enabled space-based surveillance has been authorized.

 DRDO Chairman and Secretary of the Department of Defense Research & Development Samir V. Kamat said the agency started concentrating on the potential use of AI in the development of military systems and subsystems.
 The Indian government intends to leverage the private sector's sizable AI workforce and dual-use technologies for defense by 2026.
 In order to conduct research on autonomous platforms, improved surveillance, predictive maintenance, and intelligent decision support system, the Indian Army AI Incubation Center was established.
 Indian Navy launched INS Surat with AI capabilities.

+Iran

+In 2025 Iran established National AI action with 100.000.000.000.000.000 billion Rial ($20bn USD) investment backed by National Development Fund of Iran incorporated National Artificial Intelligence Organization.IRGC commander General Pakpour ordered bombs using AI to be developed while AI has reportedly already been deployed for Afghan border control.
+Before the 2026 Iran war the army had advertised AI ready weapons, Iran and Russia have signed a new cooperation agreement on artificial intelligence.
+IRGC Navy has also tested AI missiles capable.